Lucky Drawing with Susan Shie. Class information.

 Class description: This class will be all about drawing A LOT in an 11 x 14" sketchbook - NO spiral bound books! - (using pens, markers, color pencils, watercolors, colored inks - whatever freehand materials work well for you and are visually strong on paper.)
 We'll each be doing optional and simple daily drawing exercises and working on weekly assignments.
 We’ll be drawing from life and/or from photos, and from memory and imagination, so we can play with the drawings and make them more passionate and poetic than just realistic renderings, in order to show our ideas and feelings in and for the work.
 It's fine to use photos as references, especially our own photos, but all drawing for the class must be done freehand.
 No tracing, collage, or digital drawing, please.
 If you use someone else's photos, please alter the composition in some ways, to make the new composition your own ideas.

 I don't give step-by-step drawing instructions.
 I give theme ideas and then we all draw, with our own concepts of the themes and in our own ways and post our works for comments.
-I often use my class filmmaking to show how I use materials and create my own drawings for the class themes.
+I show my own drawings for the class in stages, but I don't expect or want you to draw like I do.
+I just want you to pick up on the freedom I feel when I draw.
+I've used my class filmmaking to show how I use materials and create my own drawings for the class themes.
 While doing this, I often talk about how and why I do what I do with drawing tools, but don't expect me to tell you how to draw.
 I want you to open up like a little child and draw in your own natural way, which I promise will be wonderful!
 And the more you do it, the more you'll be able to draw like you want to.

-Use any art supplies you want to, as long as you're drawing freehand, and we are able to SEE your compositions well in your photos.
+Use any art supplies you want to, as long as you're drawing freehand, and we are able to SEE your compositions well in your photos, that you'll post to the class.
 Let curiosity be your guide for learning to use various materials, and grab them and use them like a little kid does.
 In fact, the more you can think and work in a childlike state of innocence, the better!
 Art rules are pretty useless in reality!
 And judging your drawings will wear you out.
 Focus on the joy of drawing, not the hard work of it!

 Bon Taj Roulet Blues. ©Susan Shie 2016.